 The Scenario: This one has happened to two of my design clients so far.
 You hire a designer, give said designer access to your site, and suddenly you’re locked out and your site has been filled with malware.
 OR you find out down the road that there are spam links, malicious code, or other “goodies” coded into your site’s files.

 How to avoid this scam: There’s no politically correct way to say this, so I’ll just come out with it: Be very cautious when hiring a designer from a foreign country.
 I’m not saying all of them will hijack your site, and I’m not saying a US-based designer won’t hijack your site, but I can’t ignore the fact that most of these scams seem to come from overseas.
-On my hosting servers, I block hack attempts from countries like India, China, Pakistan, Russia, and Romania on a daily basis.
+On my own servers, I block hack attempts from countries like India, China, Pakistan, Russia, and Romania on a daily basis.
 That said, I also have a good friend who lives in Bulgaria and does excellent graphic work.
-All I’m saying is be cautious – be sure to checks references as I mentioned above.
+All I’m saying is be cautious – be sure to check references as I mentioned above.

 Overall Tips for a Great Web Design Experience